Troglodyne-Internet-Widgets/selenium-client-perl/README.md

 Drop-in replacement for Selenium::Remote::Driver

+## Care and feeding

+This module stores a number of things in your homedirectory's .selenium folder.
+You may want to clear this out periodically, as various log files and configuration data becomes stale.

 ## TESTING

 To check how this works with your setup, install Selenium::Client from CPAN (or just clone this repo), and then run: